CFT-HY/HILA/README.md

 | HIP          | x                 | No        |

 #### Installing dependencies for HILA applications:

+If one opts to use docker, skip directly to the [installation](#installation) section.

 Installing all non GPU dependencies on ubuntu:
 ```bash